cinthylorein/Mycovirus_discovery_workflows/README.md

 ### Overview

-- Pipeline A — host-aware (recommended when you have the host reference)
+- Pipeline — host-aware (recommended when you have the host reference)
   - Purpose: remove host-derived reads first to reduce background, then assemble and search for viral contigs.
   - Typical use case: metatranscriptomes sequenced from a known host (e.g., *Botrytis cinerea*).
-- Pipeline B — host-agnostic (recommended for environmental samples or when you want to retain host reads)
-  - Purpose: assemble and search without prior host filtering (useful when host genome is unknown or you expect viruses integrated/associated with other organisms).

 ---

 ### Pipeline A (host-aware) — step-by-step